Skip to main content

 Activates the workflow whenever a customer wants to connect to live agent.
 Use this trigger to automate actions such as routing the chat to a team, sending an introductory message, or logging chat details.

-Triggered: When the bot connects the user to a live agent and a new live chat is created in Inbox
+Triggered: When the AI-agent connects the user to a live agent and a new live chat is created in Inbox

 • Add Condition: Minutes/hours/days created since